What types of questions are in Language Perfect?

 Writing sections require students to complete a writing task in the language they are learning.

 Some Smart Lessons contain Speaking sections.
 Students are required to listen to the question by pressing the play button.
-Students then click the red button to record their answer.
-Once they have recorded their answer, they can replay the audio and they can also record their answer again.
+Students then click the red button to record an answer.
+They can listen to any recordings that they make and have the option of re-recording it if they aren't satisfied.